TurakhiaLab/panman/docs/index.md

 ```

 #### Newick extract
-Extract newick string of all trees in a PanMAN.
+Extract Newick string of all trees in a PanMAN.

 * Example syntax and Usage
 ```